MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 ## Assign a policy to individual users

-Follow these steps to assign a policy to an individual user or to a small number of users at a time.
+Follow these steps to assign a policy to an individual user or to a few users at a time.

 ### Use the Microsoft Teams admin center